douglas444/pcf-categorizers/README.md

-# pcf-impl
+# pcf-categorizers

-This project is a set of implementations for the Pattern Categorizer Framework (pcf).
+This project is a set of HighLevelCategorizer and LowLevelCategorizer pcf's classes implementations (https://github.com/douglas444/pcf).

 ## Requirements